rbowsley/lamplighthelp/source/3-4-0_Tabs.markdown

 Many of the screens in {{Lamplight}} use tabs.
-For example you will see them along the top of a profile:
+For example, you will see them along the top of a profile:

 ![Profile tab view in {{Lamplight}}](26a.png)